barnardbanielle-hyu/MedicareLM/README.md

 ## Disclaimer

 This project is intended for educational and demonstration purposes only and should not be used as a substitute for professional medical advice.
+MedicareLM is an AI assistant, not a doctor.
+Consult a medical professional for all health decisions.
+This project currently uses client-side API keys for demonstration purposes.
+For production, please implement a server-side proxy.